-I live in Murcia, Spain and work as an English teaching assistant at three primary schools in the Murcia city area.
-I don’t have any teaching experience but I’m learning everyday as I teach English and Natural Science in years 1, 2, 3, 4 and 6.
+I’ve lived in Murcia, Zaragoza and now Alicante Spain and work as an English teaching assistant at public primary/secondary schools.
+I don’t have any teacher training but I’m learning every day as I teach English, Art and Natural Science in years 1-12.

 I am an employee of the Ministry of Education (the Spanish Government).
 I am on a student visa which allows me to work here for the duration of the school year (beginning of October- end of May).
-I work 12 hours per week.
-I receive health insurance and a monthly salary of 700 euros.
-Before you gasp at that figure please take into account that the cost to rent a room is around 200 per month.
+I work 12-16 hours per week.
+I receive health insurance and a monthly salary of 700-1000 euros.
+Before you gasp at that figure please take into account that the cost to rent a room is 200-300 per month.
 This is a living wage.
 If this program sounds appealing to you please read on.

 Here is a link to the main information page (U.S. edition):

 Program Requirements: 4-year undergraduate degree & native English speaker.
-No teaching experience/education required.
+No teaching experience/education degree required.

 My advice for applicants: